Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Summary of statements given at the Maritime Hearings:

-The hearings were held in London on May 24 with the 2nd engineer, the 3rd engineer, Able Seaman B. Larsen, Able Seaman Henriksen, and Mechanic Hauge appearing.
+The hearings were held in London on May 24 with the 2nd engineer, the 3rd engineer, Able Seaman B. Larsen, Able Seaman Henriksen, and Mechanic ("Motorman") Hauge appearing.

 Able seaman Bjarne Larsen explained that he had been in the messroom aft when the torpedo hit and went straight to the boat deck where he and Mechanic Fosseli, Able Seaman Dale and Mechanic Strandskog launched the motorboat from the port side.
 Dale remained on the boat deck, while the others in the boat were sucked under when the ship sank.
 One of the British Radio Operators had also attempted to get in this boat, but did not succeed (1st Radio Operator Ewart Francis Wilkinson).
-Larsen says he had heard the 2 cooks crying for help in the galley, and since both doors were open, he assumed they had been injured and therefore unable to get themselves out.
+Larsen says he had heard the 2 cooks crying for help in the galley, and since both doors were open, he assumed they had been injured and, therefore, unable to get themselves out.
 When Larsen came to the surface again he saw the capsized motorboat nearby, then swam towards it and was able to climb onto it.

 Mechanic Hauge, who was in his aft cabin at the time of the explosion, entered the starboard lifeboat, but after the U-boat had "rammed it on purpose" (see *) he jumped overboard and swam towards the capsized motorboat.
 He states that the U-boat also attempted to ram this boat which had several people on it, but fortunately a large wave came just then and the motorboat was swung away at the last moment and was not hit by the U-boat.

 2nd Engineer Karl Engebreth Møller says he was in his cabin amidships when the torpedo hit, but the explosion threw him up on deck.
-No alarm had been sounded beforehand, leading him to believe that those on duty on deck had not seen the U-boat before the torpedo hit.
+No alarm had been sounded beforehand, leading him to believe that those on duty on deck had not seen the U-boat before the torpedo struck.
 He went to the starboard lifeboat which was launched with the help of the other 4 men present, then rowed away from Jamaica to keep from being sucked under.
-He had noticed that most of the crew had gone to the port side of Jamaica and in his opinion this was to avoid the gas eminating from the refrigerated hold.
+He had noticed that most of the crew had gone to the port side of the ship and in his opinion this was to avoid the gas eminating from the refrigerated hold.

-He says that after the ship had gone down, the U-boat came up and asked for the captain and chief engineer.
+He says that after Jamaica had gone down, the U-boat came up and asked for the captain and chief engineer.
 After having been told that they had probably gone down with the ship, because they had not been seen, the U-boat ran straight into the side of the lifeboat, on purpose (*), and damaged it even further, so that it became useless, but they succeeded in rowing it over to "half a raft" and tied the boat to it.
 The gig came over towing the motorboat, which was put alongside the raft and bailed, whereupon all the supplies in the starboard boat were transferred to the motorboat.
-The gig then rowed over to the wreckage of the port lifeboat in which there were 2 men and a search was undertaken for possible survivors in the water but none were to be seen.
-All supplies from the port boat was transferred to the gig, which now had 4 people.
+The gig then rowed over to the wreckage of the port lifeboat in which there were 2 men and a search was made for possible survivors in the water but none were to be seen.

+All supplies from the port boat were transferred to the gig, which now had 4 people.
 13 were in the motorboat.
 The 4 in the gig did not want to stay with the other boat, so proceeded in a southerly direction.
 In the gig at that time were Steward Jens A. Menzoni, Able Seaman Eilef Daniel Henriksen, Gunner Thorbjørn Olsen, and Olaf Eliassen.
 The others readied the motorboat, then sailed in the same direction as the gig, leaving the raft and starboard boat behind.
 (Due to it having been damaged it was impossible to use the motor, therefore, sail had to be used).
 There were 2 compasses in the boat and course was set for southeast, later east.
 The 2 fresh water tanks in the boat were leaking and the contents were mixed with seawater, but they used the water from 4 water kegs, presumably taken from the damaged boat.

 One of the able seamen, Einar Larsen, who had been at the helm when the torpedo hit had a badly injured thigh.
 He was covered up and taken care of as best they could.
 Before noon on the 9th they were spotted by a Flying Fortress aircraft, which circled around the boat a few times and threw down a box containing First Aid articles, as well as misc. other items that they were unable to pick up.
 After a while their feet swelled up in spite of massaging them and many were in a lot of pain.

 A gunner also reported that the U-boat purposely rammed the lifeboat.
 He says that most of its occupants were able to cling to the resulting debris, but 3rd Engineer Odd A. Ernstsen had fallen overboard and was picked up by the U-boat, where his lifevest was "emptied" before he was "thrown back into the sea again"**.
-The gunner adds that the U-boat then ran around among the people swimming in the water, and it gradually grew quiet, so that they were convinced that some of them had been killed.
+The gunner adds that the U-boat then ran around among the people swimming in the water, until it gradually grew quiet, and they were convinced that some of them had been killed.
 All the witnesses say they heard the cries and whistles from survivors swimming in the water nearby (they could not be seen, only heard, due to the tall seas), but after the U-boat had gone in that direction it all went quiet.

-At the time the other 13 survivors were landed in Plymouth, the 4 men who had left the scene of the torpedoing in Jamaica's gig were still missing, but on March 29 word came that they had reached Isle of Barra where they received medical treatment before being sent to London Apr.
+At the time the other 13 survivors were landed in Plymouth, the 4 men who had left the scene of the sinking in Jamaica's gig were still missing, but on March 29 word came that they had reached Isle of Barra where they received medical treatment before being sent to London Apr.
 6.

 Crew List: